Scilab-RL/Scilab-RL/docs/Detailed-Instructions-for-installation-and-getting-started.md

 ![image](uploads/39d27cb605719aaabf13a0e1b5f15d20/image.png)

 12. Setup a PyCharm debug configuration.
 * After opening the project, you should see the file structure on the left, and the README.md will be displayed.
-For starting a training process, you need to setup a debug configuration.
-To to so, open `main.py`, i.e., double-click on `main.py` in the file structure view on the left.
+For starting a training process, you need to set up a debug configuration.
+To do so, open `main.py`, i.e., double-click on `main.py` in the file structure view on the left.
 Then press in the Menu "Run--> Debug" and then, in the little window that opens, "2 main".
 This will auto-create a debug configuration for you, and it will also start the debugger to run the script.
 However, this will fail, because you still need to set up the Python Interpreter and environment variables as follows:
-* Setup the conda python interpreter as follows: In the Menu click "File--> Settings", and then "Project: Scilab-RL"
+* Set up the Conda Python interpreter as follows: In the Menu click "File--> Settings", and then "Project: Scilab-RL"

 ![image](uploads/cd48171c9d141f8e3da8bed79ae29a98/image.png)